19 Things to Know Before Moving to Orlando, FL

 5. The Job Market and Economy in Orlando

-Orlando's job market has increased 30.6% in the last 10 years and boasts a diverse mix of jobs to choose from.
-Entertainment, hospitality, tech, aerospace, and manufacturing, are just some of the industries you'll find.
+Orlando's job market has increased 30.6% in the last 10 years and has a healthy mix of jobs to choose from.
+Entertainment, dining, hospitality, tech, aerospace, and manufacturing, are just some of the industries you'll find easily.

 Some of the world’s largest corporations have a significant presence in Orlando.
-You'll find headquarters for Amazon, JetBlue, Oracle, Sea World, and Tupperware, among others.
+The headquarters for Amazon, JetBlue, Oracle, Sea World, and Tupperware, reside in Orlando, among others.
 There's also a major entertainment influence with Hollywood Studios, Universal Studios, and Electronic Arts located nearby.

-Central Florida Research Park is located in Orlando.
+Central Florida Research Park is located in Orlando, too.
 The campus-like environment lies adjacent to the University of Central Florida and is home to more than 120 companies.

 6. Orlando Weather

-Orlando's weather is a major draw if you can handle the hot and humid summers.
-The overall climate is tropical, while winters are dry and chilly.
-You should take some hurricane precautions when living in Orlando, although they don't happen that often for those far inland.
+Orlando's weather is a major draw if you can handle hot and humid summers.
+The overall climate is tropical, with dry, slightly chilly winters.
+You should take some hurricane precautions when living in Orlando, although they don't happen that often that far inland.
 You're more likely to get severe tropical weather from the aftermath of a hurricane.

 Welcome to Orlando sign